1.3. Installation of Kwant#

 The detailed syntax of build.conf is explained in the documentation of Python’s configparser module.

-To build the documentation, the Sphinx documentation generator is required with numpydoc extension (version 0.5 or newer).
-If PDF documentation is to be built, the tools from the libRSVG (Debian/Ubuntu package librsvg2-bin) are needed to convert SVG drawings into the PDF format.
+To build the documentation, the Sphinx documentation generator is required with numpydoc extension (version 0.5 or newer), as well as jupyter-sphinx (version 0.2 or newer).
+If PDF documentation is to be built, the tools from the libRSVG (Debian/Ubuntu package librsvg2-bin) and a Sphinx extension sphinxcontrib-svg2pdfconverter are needed to convert SVG drawings into the PDF format.

 As a prerequisite for building the documentation, Kwant must have been built successfully using python3 setup.py build as described above (or Kwant must be already installed in Python’s search path).
 HTML documentation is built by entering the doc subdirectory of the Kwant package and executing make html.
 PDF documentation is generated by executing make latex followed by make all-pdf in doc/build/latex.